 8f4e

-Stack oriented programming means that instead of using registers, instructions take their operands from a stack, and push their results back onto the same stack for the next instruction.
+Stack-oriented programming means that instead of using registers, instructions take their operands from a stack and push their results back onto the same stack for the next instruction to consume.

 I chose this programming paradigm because the WebAssembly virtual machine is itself a stack machine.

-Staying native to this execution model avoids costly abstractions and makes it possible to build a simpler and faster compiler.
+Staying native to this execution model avoids costly abstractions and makes it possible to write faster programs compared to typical WebAssembly-targeting languages.

 ...